GOP ramps up misleading attack on Democrats' policing policy

 It's not clear how crime will figure in the mix of issues in next fall's elections.
 The nation is now just emerging from a year of political battles over COVID-19, recovering from the economic fallout and getting a handle on Biden's agenda to rebuild the economy.

-During a public appearance outside Richmond on Monday, Spanberger said the message on crime can help Republicans unless Democrats speak up.
+In an interview outside Richmond, Virginia, this past week, Spanberger said the message on crime can help Republicans unless Democrats speak up.

 “It’s always going to be difficult when a simple message is easy to gin up anxiety," Spanberger said.
 "It becomes difficult to counter that.
 But it takes a lot of effort."